 - Didn’t he say he’s been separated for 2 years?
 So why is there a post from 2 months ago celebrating their anniversary at a fancy restaurant?

-- Why is that woman posting comments as though she and the narc have a private understanding about something?
+- Why is that woman posting comments as though she and the narc have a private joke/conversation going?